 The Stillman Trail now continues to descend, soon reaching a junction with the white-blazed By-Pass Trail.
 Turn left at this junction and walk about 25 feet to a rock ledge that affords a broad south-facing view down the Hudson River.
 The village of Cold Spring is visible across the river to the southeast, and Constitution Island juts into the river just beyond.

 Now return to the junction and continue along the white-blazed By-Pass Trail, which descends along the side of the mountain, first gradually and then more steeply.
 There are several views of the river from rock ledges to the left, but they are not as broad as the views from the junction with the Stillman Trail.
 After crossing a seasonal stream, the By-Pass Trail climbs briefly to end at a junction with the blue-blazed Howell Trail, which comes in from the right.

 Bear left and continue ahead on the Howell Trail, which soon begins to follow an old road.
-In about 500 feet, the blue-blazed trail turns sharply left, leaving the old road, but you should continue ahead on the road.
-Although shown on the Trail Conference map as an unmarked trail, the road is distinct and easy to follow (as of December 2014, it was blazed white).
-The old road climbs briefly, then descends steadily.
+In about 500 feet, the blue-blazed trail turns sharply left, leaving the old road, but you should continue ahead on the road, which is now blazed white.
+The road climbs briefly, then descends steadily.
 As it approaches Route 9W, the road climbs rather steeply to end just beyond the parking area where the hike began.